illuminatedjavascript/counterpoint/README.md

 python run.py sample -p fugue_16div64sep_4-22-528-4.txt
 ```

 Note that the current iteration of the model has ~17m parameters.
 As such, training and sampling may fail if your machine doesn't have enough RAM/VRAM.
-The model was trained and sampled on a Tesla V100 16GB.
+The model was trained and sampled on a Volta V100 16GB.

 ### References